All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Scenario 3: Vomiting that lasts more than 24 hours.
 This is when you should contact your provider before taking your next dose.
 Persistent vomiting increases dehydration risk and may mean your current dose is too high.
 Your provider may recommend skipping your next dose, dropping back to a lower dose, or starting anti-nausea medication.

-Scenario 4: You cannot keep any fluids down.
+Scenario 4: You can't keep any fluids down.
 This is urgent.
 If you have been unable to keep water down for more than 6-8 hours, contact your provider or go to urgent care.
 Severe dehydration can lead to kidney problems.
-Do not take your next GLP-1 dose until you can consistently keep fluids down.
+Don't take your next GLP-1 dose until you can consistently keep fluids down.
 See our guide on for more emergency indicators.

 Free Download: GLP-1 Side Effect Diary (4-Week) Track vomiting episodes, fluid intake, and recovery.
 Give your provider the data they need to adjust your plan.
 Get yours free (we'll email it to you instantly.
 [Download My Free Side Effect Diary]